Master of Data Science

 This subject provides an introduction to stochastic calculus and mathematics of financial derivatives.
 Stochastic calculus is essentially a theory of integration of a stochastic process with respect to another stochastic process, created for situations where conventional integration will not be possible.
 Apart from being an interesting and deep mathematical theory, stochastic calculus has been used with great success in numerous application areas, from engineering and control theory to mathematical biology, theory of cognition and financial mathematics.

-The subject covers the key aspects of the theory of stochastic processes that plays the central role in modern probability and has numerous applications in natural sciences and industry.
-We discuss the following topics: ways to construct and specify random processes, discrete time martingales, Levy processes and more general continuous time Markov processes, point processes.
+The subject covers some key aspects of the theory of stochastic processes that plays a central role in modern probability and has numerous applications in natural sciences and industry.
+We discuss the following topics: ways to construct and specify random processes, functional central limit theorem, Levy processes, renewal processes and Markov processes (discrete and continuous state space).
 Applications to modelling random phenomena evolving in time are discussed throughout the course.

 The key focus of this subject is the foundations of autonomous agents that reason about action, applying techniques such as automated planning, reinforcement learning, game theory, and their real-world applications.
 Autonomous agents are active entities that perceive their environment, reason, plan and execute appropriate actions to achieve their goals, in service of their users (the real world, human beings, or other agents).
 The subject focuses on the foundations that enable agents to reason autonomously about goals & rewards, perception, actions, strategy, and the knowledge of other agents during collaborative task execution, and the ethical impacts of agents with this ability.

 The programming language used in this subject is Python.
 No lectures or workshops on Python will be delivered.

 Topics are drawn from the field of advanced artificial intelligence including: